SalithaUCSC/Java-Sample-Codes/src/generics/README.md

 ```
 When we create ContainerArray with Number, T => Number <br>
 When we pass Integer array to getArray(), ? => Integer extends T => Number <br>
 Inheritance is there!
-We can use any sub class of Number class here such sa Double and Float.
+We can use any sub class of Number class here such as
+Double and Float as a generic for creating the ArrayList.